sepatuci/sepatuci-website/README.md

 # Sigma Eta Pi @ UC Irvine Website

-The official website for Sigma Eta Pi (ΣΗΠ) at UC Irvine - America's First Entrepreneurship Fraternity.
+The official website for Sigma Eta Pi (ΣΗΠ) at UC Irvine

 ## 🚀 About